 Mardi Gras is on Tuesday.
 Do you have plans?
 We've got a fun, super easy recipe for an impromptu party—hot dogs!
 But they're gussied-up hot dogs, boiled in a spicy broth and served with saucy onions.
-This recipe comes from chef David Guas, a New Orleans native who owns the Bayou Bakery in Arlington, Virginia.
-David says these spicy dogs are a classic Mardi Gras food; people serve them along the parade route or at parties.

 Here's what makes them a great dish for a casual get-together: You add some crab and shrimp boil spices to a big pot of water, throw in some hot dogs, and then pull them out when you need them.
 As you run out of dogs, toss more into the pot.

 As for the marmalade, it can be made (way) ahead of time.
 Just set it out with some spicy mustard, a big bowl of chips or other snacks, and you're all set.